-May G-d accept, and He will accept, the prayers and supplications of Jews
+May G-d accept, and He will accept, the prayers and supplications of Jews wherever they are.

-And soon, in our very own days, may the Promise be fulfilled that "These days will be transformed into days of rejoicing and gladness," with the true and complete Redemption through our righteous
+And soon, in our very own days, may the Promise be fulfilled that "These days will be transformed into days of rejoicing and gladness," with the true and complete Redemption through our righteous Moshiach.